pulimeng/CancerOmicsNet/README.md

 To train the model using your own data, run
 <pre><code>python gr_train.py</code></pre>
 It reads the configurations from the `params.json`.
+The parameters need can be found in the file.

 # Dataset